CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Predicting Emotional States and Intervention Opportunities from Mobile Diary Text

-\paragraph{Diary Embedding and Retrieval Module} The Diary Embedding and Retrieval Module begins by converting each diary entry into a high-dimensional text embedding using OpenAI's \texttt{text-embedding-3-small} model\footnote{\url{https://platform.openai.com/docs/guides/embeddings}{ OpenAI - Vector Embeddings}}.
+The Diary Embedding and Retrieval Module begins by converting each diary entry into a high-dimensional text embedding using OpenAI's \texttt{text-embedding-3-small} model\footnote{\url{https://platform.openai.com/docs/guides/embeddings}{OpenAI - Vector Embeddings}}.
 These embeddings capture semantic similarities among entries and are stored in a vector database.
 Each vector is accompanied by metadata, including self-reported outcome scores and participant traits, ensuring rich contextual alignment.

-To facilitate efficient retrieval, a FAISS (Facebook AI Similarity Search\footnote{\url{https://ai.meta.com/tools/faiss/}{ Faiss: A library for efficient similarity search}}) index is constructed over these embeddings.
-This index allows for rapid similarity searches, leveraging L2 distance computation to identify the most relevant entries, where the L2 distance \(d(\mathbf{a}, \mathbf{b})\) between two vectors \(\mathbf{a}\) and \(\mathbf{b}\) is defined as:
+To facilitate efficient retrieval, a FAISS (Facebook AI Similarity Search\footnote{\url{https://ai.meta.com/tools/faiss/}{Faiss: A library for efficient similarity search}}) index is constructed over these embeddings.
+This index allows for rapid similarity searches, leveraging L2 distance computation to identify the most relevant entries, where the L2 distance \(d(\mathbf{a}, \mathbf{b})\) between two vectors \(\mathbf{a}\) and \(\mathbf{b}\) is defined as: $ d(\mathbf{a}, \mathbf{b}) = \sqrt{\sum_{i=1}^{n} (a_i - b_i)^2} $

 When a new diary entry is embedded, the system queries the FAISS index to retrieve the top-$K$ semantically similar entries from the database.
 These entries are selected based on their proximity in the embedding space, indicating contextual relevance.